V5 User GuideLast Updated: 8/8/2025

 2FA Screen The Taguchi® v5 login screen with OTP enabled

-The user interface on desktop consists of the left side menu (containing links to the Dashboard, Campaigns, Subscribers and Settings) and the top header bar (consisting of a global search input, links to support, your user profile and the notifications panel).
+The user interface on desktop consists of the left side menu (containing links to the Dashboard, Campaigns, Assets, Subscribers, Audiences, Settings and Support) and the top header bar (consisting of a global search input and the notifications panel).

 Taguchi® v5 introduces global search to your organisation.
 You can search for subscribers, campaigns and activities.
 This makes searching for particular items or subscribers easy.